 Many of us are suffering at the hands of torrential rain that has caused some of the worst flooding seen in Ireland for many years.
+As a result there will be many more flood damaged cars surfacing in the marketplace.

 Unfortunately cars and water don’t mix well and insurance claims are ‘flooding’ in as a result.
 For many car owners, finding their pride and joy classed as a ‘total loss’ and consequently written off by its insurer can be difficult for some to accept.
 After all, the car looks fine!
 The engine lights still come on and the brakes work.
 What’s the big deal?
 Surely a couple of days in the sun will see it good as new???